-A wine tasting (also called blind tasting) where either no parameters are known about a wine or only certain parameters are known.
-The ultimate goal is an objective assessment, where any influence by knowledge of famous names, locations or producers is excluded.
-The famous British taster Michael Broadbent (1927-2020) believed that the quality assessment of a wine by blind tasting without any information is the most useful educational method for every wine lover, but often the most humiliating one.
-However, a distinction must be made between blind tasting in the "literal sense" and one in the "figurative sense".
-Under certain circumstances, however important a wine without cloudiness may be, the "beautiful appearance" of a wine can lead to a distortion of objectivity.
-In order to generally exclude the influence of colour or optical stimuli, a literal sense can be useful.
-This can be achieved by tasting under red light, using black tasting glasses, testing in complete darkness or blindfolded.
-Literally blind tastings are exceptions, however, not the rule.
+A wine tasting (also blind tasting) in which either no or only certain parameters are known about a wine.
+The ultimate goal is to make an objective judgement that is not influenced by knowledge of famous names, sites or producers.
+The famous British taster Michael Broadbent (1927-2020) said that the quality assessment of a wine by blind tasting without any information is the most useful training method for every wine lover, but not infrequently also the most humiliating.
+However, a distinction must be made between a blind tasting in the "literal sense" and one in the "figurative sense".
+Under certain circumstances, the "beautiful appearance" of a wine, as important as a wine without turbidity is, can lead to a distortion of objectivity.
+Now, in order to exclude the influence of colour or optical stimuli in general, such a literal one can be useful.
+This can be achieved by tasting under red light, using black tasting glasses, testing in complete darkness or blindfolding.
+However, literal blind tastings are exceptions, not the rule.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten